It’s almost the end of the school year! Raise your hand if you’re ready to wrap things up and head off for summer vacation!

 Busy students are happy students.
 No doubt, happy students make for happy teachers!

-Let me share some of my favorite end of the school year activities to help avoid chaos and send your students off in style!
+Let me share some of my favorite end-of-the-year activities to help avoid chaos and send your students off in style!

 This fun project is always a hit with my students because it’s a chance to reflect on all of the fun they’ve had throughout the school year.

-This no-prep end of the school year project includes both a digital version and and easy to fold print version.
+This no-prep end-of-the-school-year project includes both a digital version and easy-to-fold print version.

 2. WRITE LETTERS TO NEXT YEAR’S STUDENTS